-- The works comprise like-for-like replacement of the road surfacing material. - The works are temporary and short-term and will be completed over seven days during day-time hours.
+- The works comprise like-for-like replacement of the road surfacing material. - The works are temporary, localised, and short-term and will be completed over five days during daylight hours. - Pollution controls will be in place to contain debris and wastes produced during works and to comply with The Water Environment (Controlled Activities) (Scotland) Regulations 2011 (as amended) for works near watercourses.